 The pleasure of eating delicious, wholesome food belongs to everyone.
 But not everyone has a place at the table.
-The following programs help make good food available to all of us.
+The following programs help make good food available to us all.

 Each year the food pantries in our area distribute nearly 800,000 meals to seniors, adults, and children who need food assistance.
 To find a food pantry near you, click here.